jwmahone/section_a_project_03/README.md

 For example, you will search for objects in a tree and record how many objects you had to visit to complete the search.
 You will analyze your results from the different data structures.

 ## Setup
 You'll probably want to start with code from project 01 (with whatever modifications were suggested).
-If you haven't already done so, you will need to overload <, >, <=, =>, and == operators so that they work with objects of your custom class.
+If you haven't already done so, you will need to overload `<`, `>`, `<=`, `=>`, and `==` operators so that they work with objects of your custom class.
 Why?
 So we can compare and order objects.
+(For tips on overloading these operators, see the original "Kepler" model, circulated with the starter code for project 1.)

 Since you have one unique key field for each record in your dataset, use this when comparing objects (and overloading operators).
 In this way, you'll ensure that all objects created from your data set can be inserted into trees of each type.